Harriet Hageman once berated Trump and endorsed Liz Cheney. She now challenges her with her support | ExBulletin

 Hageman’s comments, found by CNN’s KFile in footage from the Wyoming Republican Party convention that year, show the Wyoming attorney’s abrupt about-face, who received Trump’s backing in the primary. of the GOP against Cheney earlier this month.
 Once the leader in efforts to oppose Trump’s nomination, she now calls Trump “the greatest president of my life.”

 “I know Liz Cheney is a proven, courageous constitutional conservative, someone who has the education, background and experience to fight effectively for Wyoming on the national stage,” Hageman said in 2016.
-“He There have been and will continue to be concerted efforts to force real conservatives to sit down and shut up.
+“He there has been and always will be a concerted effort to force real conservatives to sit down and shut up.
 These efforts have never worked on me and I know they will not work and have no effect on Liz Cheney.
 I am proud to introduce Liz Cheney as the next representative to Congress from the great state of Wyoming. “

-Earlier in the remarks, while introducing Cheney, Hageman calls her “my friend” and someone who will bring an overbreadth “national spotlight” from the federal government to the state.
+Earlier in the remarks, while introducing Cheney, Hageman calls her “my friend” and someone who will bring an over-federal “national spotlight” into the state.

 The video of Hageman’s remarks comes as The New York Times reported that Hageman, then a delegate of Texas Senator Ted Cruz, was involved in efforts to prevent Trump from receiving the Republican National Convention nomination in 2016.
 Cruz, argued by Hageman, won the 14 delegates at the Wyoming convention.

-Note: This story has been updated with more of Hageman’s statement.